-- Acquisition of money, clothes, mobile phones etc. without plausible explanation - Gang-association and/or isolation from peers/social networks - Exclusion or unexplained absences from school, college or work - Leaving home/care without explanation and persistently going missing or returning late - Excessive receipt of texts/phone calls

-- Returning home under the influence of drugs/alcohol - Inappropriate sexualised behaviour for age/sexually transmitted infections - Evidence of/suspicions of physical or sexual assault - Relationships with controlling or significantly older individuals or groups - Multiple callers (unknown adults or peers) - Frequenting areas known for sex work - Concerning use of internet or other social media - Increasing secretiveness around behaviours - Self-harm or significant changes in emotional well-being
+- Acquisition of money, clothes, mobile phones, etc. without plausible explanation. - Gang association and/or isolation from peers/social networks. - Exclusion or unexplained absences from school, college, or work. - ▶ Leaving home/care without explanation and persistently going missing or returning late. - ▶ Excessive receipt of texts/phone calls. - ▶ Returning home under the influence of drugs/alcohol. - ▶ Inappropriate sexualised behaviour for age or sexually transmitted infections. - Evidence of/suspicions of physical or sexual assault. - Relationships with controlling or significantly older individuals or groups. - ▶ Multiple callers (unknown adults or peers). - ▶ Frequenting areas known for sex work. - ▶ Concerning the use of the internet or other social media. - ▶ Increasing secretiveness around behaviours. - ▶ Self-harm or significant changes in emotional well-being.